 These advanced carbon fiber technologies differ from case materials like “forged carbon,” which Audemars Piguet pioneered.
 Unlike forged carbon, the new aforementioned methods compress carbon fiber in uniform layers, instead of older non-uniform methods such as forged carbon.
 The result, is stronger cases (less brittle cases), with the same lightness advantages.
 Notably, each method has its own look and texture, and no piece will look the same.

-In addition to the high-tech case and lugs, the dial also utilizes brand-new technique.
-Instead of coating or filling in the hour markers with luminescent material, the entire hour numeral is made of luminescent material.
+In addition to the high-tech case and lugs, the dial also utilizes the new technique.
+Instead of a coating or filling in the hour markers with luminescent material, the entire hour numeral is made of luminescent material.

 The dial is matte black, with the contrasting green luminous numerals and hands.
 Interestingly, the minute graduations, as well as the markings for the three subdials, feature a sandwich construction, in white.